AstraKairos/astrakairos/README.md

 ## Acknowledgements & Transparency Notice

-This project would not be possible without the foundational work of the astronomical community and the availability of open data.
+This project builds upon the foundational work of the astronomical community and the availability of open data.

+**Special recognition to:**
-Special thanks to the creators and maintainers of **Stelle Doppie** for providing a wonderfully accessible, centralized resource for astronomical data.
-We also extend our gratitude to the **U.S. Naval Observatory (USNO)** for their tireless curation of the **Washington Double Star (WDS) Catalog** and the **Sixth Catalog of Orbits of Visual Binary Stars (ORB6)**, which form the backbone of this work.
-This research has made use of the **Gaia** data from the European Space Agency (ESA) mission, processed by the Gaia Data Processing and Analysis Consortium (DPAC).
+- **U.S. Naval Observatory (USNO)** for curation of the **Washington Double Star (WDS) Catalog** and **Sixth Catalog of Orbits of Visual Binary Stars (ORB6)**

-The locations found at /locations.json are derived from **Stellarium**'s location database.
-Thanks to them too!
+- **Stelle Doppie** project for providing accessible, centralized astronomical data resources
+- **ESA Gaia Mission** and the **Gaia Data Processing and Analysis Consortium (DPAC)** for astrometric data
+- **Stellarium project** for the observatory location database used in `/locations.json`

+**Software foundation:**
-This project also stands on the shoulders of giants in the open-source scientific Python ecosystem, including **NumPy**, **SciPy**, **Pandas**, **Astropy**, and **Skyfield**.
+This project leverages the Python ecosystem, particularly **NumPy**, **SciPy**, **Pandas**, **Astropy**, **Skyfield**, and **AstroQuery**.

+**AI assistance transparency:**
+Development was enhanced using AI-powered tools including OpenAI's **ChatGPT** for tasks such as:
+- Algorithm debugging and optimization
+- Documentation generation and translation
+- Code review and testing strategies
+- Boilerplate generation for scientific calculations

-Additionally, this project was developed with the assistance of AI-powered tools such as OpenAI's **ChatGPT**.
-These tools were used for tasks including generating boilerplate code, debugging algorithms, and writing/translating documentation.
-All AI-assisted output was carefully reviewed, tested, and adapted by the human author to ensure its viability and correctness for real-world research environments.
+All AI-generated content was reviewed, tested, and adapted by human astronomers to ensure accuracy and reliability for research environments.

+**Methodology:**
+All astronomical calculations implement peer-reviewed algorithms with proper citations.
+Ephemeris calculations use JPL DE421, twilight calculations follow standard astronomical definitions, and sky brightness modeling implements the Krisciunas & Schaefer (1991) lunar scattering model.

 ## License